kolkhis/tech-notes/perl/file_operations.md

         - `>`: Write (truncate/overwrite)
         - `+<`: Read and Write
         - `>>`: Append
+        - `-|`: Open a filehandle to read from an Input Stream (for use with shell commands)
+        - `|-`: Open a filehandle to write to an Output Stream (for use with shell commands)
     - `'file.txt'`: The file to open
     - `or die $!;`: If `open` fails, this will terminate the script and print the system error msg from `$!`.